 NOTE 1 – These procedures assume that the RCC is sited remotely from the DSC coast station; where this is not the case, appropriate amendments should be made locally.

-1.2 Acknowledgement of a DSC distress alert
+1.2 Acknowledgement of a digital selective calling distress alert

-The coast station shall transmit the acknowledgement on the distress calling frequency on which the call was received and should address it to all ships.
-The acknowledgement shall include the identification of the ship whose distress alert is being acknowledged.
+The coast station shall transmit the distress acknowledgement on the distress calling frequency on which the call was received.

 The acknowledgement of a DSC distress alert is transmitted as follows:

-– use a transmitter which is tuned to the frequency on which the distress alert was received;

-– in accordance with the DSC equipment manufacturer’s instructions, key in or select on the DSC equipment keyboard (see Note 1):
+– key in or select on the DSC equipment (see Note 1):

 – distress alert acknowledgement,